Digitalized-Energy-Systems/opfgym/docs/source/benchmarks.rst

 The environment represents an economic dispatch problem.
 The goal is to find the optimal active power generator setpoints of a given state that minimize the generation costs while satisfying the power balance constraints.
+With its 42 actions, this is the most difficult-to-solve environment.

 Voltage Control (:code:`VoltageControl`)
 ---------------------------------